jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-10-23-kafka-connect-for-aws-part-4/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Kafka Connect can be an effective tool to ingest data from Apache Kafka into OpenSearch.
-In this post, we will discuss how to develop a data pipeline from Apache Kafka into OpenSearch locally using Docker while the pipeline will be deployed on AWS in the next post.
-Fake impressions and clicks data will be pushed into Kafka topics using a Kafka source connector and those records will be ingested into OpenSearch indexes using a sink connector for near-real time analytics.
+description: Build a local Kafka to OpenSearch pipeline on Docker with the Aiven sink connector, ingesting fake impressions and clicks for near real time analytics.
 ---

 [**UPDATE 2025-10-01**]